 In 2007 Grecian Magnesite acquired 50% of the Holland based industrial minerals processor and trader Van Mannekus & Co B.V.

 In 2008 the use of color camera sorters was extended for the qualitative separation of magnesite grades.
-Two more sorters are added in a new versatile installation.
+Two more sorters were added in a new versatile installation.